Proficiency Exams measure your ability in a language and are used to satisfy or waive language requirements.

 CISB students start here!

-The Chinese Language Evaluation Questionnaire is now closed for Summer Quarter 2016 placement.
-The Questionnaire will be open from May 6th through August 13th for Autumn Quarter 2016 placement and interviews.
+The Chinese Language Evaluation Questionnaire is now closed for Autumn Quarter 2016 early placement.
+The Questionnaire will be re-open September 20th for further Autumn Quarter 2016 placement and interviews.

 Once you have submitted your Questionnaire, you will receive an email indicating your status and including further directions.
 Notification is normally within five working days; we appreciate your patience.